AlexKaihatsusha/Oleksandr-space-shooter/README.md

 In SpawnerSystem I added new function HandleWave(and added to Query component WaveData to process).
 So and there is just a simple time updating and switching on/off waves, and spawn asteroids when wave is going on

 Finally, I created executable build, I faced with some problems adding packages (because they were hidden).

-Thank you for you time and attention!!!!
+I made some analysis using Profiler, I noticed that mostly rendering takes more time than the code Thank you for you time and attention!!!!
 Have a magnificent day!